hotellistat/.github/profile/README.md

 ## Hi there 👋

+We're Hotellistat,

-We're Hotellistat.
-And we are creating the next-gen of hotel management software.
+and we are creating the next generation of hotel RMB* software.

 ### Contribution